ebaauw/homebridge-lib/doc/homebridgeLib.md

 - Checking the latest plugin version published to the NPM registry.

 A Homebridge plugin based on Homebridge Lib extends these classes, providing the device-specific logic.
-See [`homebridge-ws`](https://github.com/ebaauw/homebridge-ws) for an example plugin based on Homebridge Lib.
+See [Homebridge WS](https://github.com/ebaauw/homebridge-ws) for an example plugin based on Homebridge Lib.

 ### API Wrapper
 The Homebridge Lib library provides a wrapper around the remaining Homebride and [HAP-NodeJS](https://github.com/KhaosT/HAP-NodeJS) APIs, that cannot be hidden by the abstract superclasses.